Most recently updated on August 1, 2022

 Perhaps Modesto’s most famous native son is movie director George Lucas.
 The creator of the “Star Wars” franchise grew up here, graduating from Thomas Downey High School in 1962.
 His first hit film, “American Graffiti,” in 1973 was based on his teen years cruising up and down 10th and 11th streets.
 There’s a George Lucas Plaza in a small triangular island where 10th, 11th and three other streets meet.
 It has a sculpture of a teenage boy and girl sitting on the hood of a car.
 A plaque dedicated to Lucas is also there.

 Not too far away is a homage to those “Graffiti” years.
 The city’s last drive-up restaurant, an A&W Root Beer, sits in a mostly residential neighborhood near 14th and G streets.
-The restaurant has a lot of historical items from those cruising days and is part of a month-long Graffiti Summer celebration every June.
-The best thing is the waitresses still glide up to your car on roller skates to take your order.
+The restaurant, which opened in 1957, has a lot of historical items from those cruising days and is part of the city’s month-long Graffiti Summer celebration that begins in June and lasts until the first days of fall.
+In addition, an Elvis Presley impersonator entertains crowds every Friday night from June to October as people roll up in their antique cars.
+This A&W is well-known for its waitresses who roller skate to cars in the parking lot to deliver orders.

 Back on Highway 99, the Central Valley really opens up.

-The valley isn’t necessarily scenic.
+The Central Valley isn’t necessarily scenic.
 Acres and acres of crops spread out over miles and miles of flat land formed by glaciers more than 10,000 years ago.

 But its importance is indisputable.